AstuteSource/chasten/README.md

 patterns in the [abstract syntax tree](https://docs.python.org/3/library/ast.html) (AST) of a Python program.
-You can use Chasten to quickly implement your own configurable linting rules, without having to learn how to use a complex AST analysis framework or regular expressions.
+You can use Chasten to quickly implement your own configurable linting rules, without having to use a complex AST analysis framework or resorting to imprecise regular expressions.

 - Do you want to ensure that a Python program has does not have any triple-nested `for` loops inside of `async` functions?
 Or, do you want to